 - 1. Follow directions on the GMS landing page to create individual user-level accounts for all personnel who will need them. - 2.
-Assign permissions as appropriate - a.
-At a minimum, your organization must have an assigned: - i.
+Assign permissions as appropriate - i.
+At a minimum, your organization must assign: - i.
 Authorized Representative a director-level employee authorized to sign legally binding contracts on behalf of your organization. - ii.
 Business Manager a senior-level employee with full knowledge of your organization's budget and business plan. - 3.
 Complete your Central Data collection